NREL/BioReactorDesign/docs/source/bubbleColumn.rst

 Mesh post-treatment 2
 ------------
-At this point, the reactor can still be post treated.
+At this point, the reactor can still be post-treated.
 We can, for example, ensure that the liquid volume is 20L by doing

 .. code-block:: console